The Impact of Environmental Factors on Brain Health and Ageing

 In contrast, living near green spaces can help reduce stress and promote better cognitive function by providing a quieter environment with cleaner air quality.

-These natural environments also encourage physical activity and social interactions, which are essential for maintaining good throughout life.
+These natural environments also encourage physical activity and social interactions, which are essential for maintaining good mental health throughout life.

 To protect yourself from the harmful effects of environmental factors on brain health and ageing, consider taking steps such as moving away from high-pollution areas if possible or investing in indoor air purifiers for your home.